 - The small business must then make allowed expenditures and provide evidence to the Director within 30 days of completing the expenditures or within seven months of the investment, whichever occurs first.

-- Both the investor and the small business must retain ownership interest (investor) and property (small business) for the duration of the holding period (two years).
+- Both the investor and the small business must retain ownership interest (investor) and property (small business) for the duration of the holding period (five years).
 Both parties must provide evidence of continued ownership to the Director upon the completion of the holding period.

 - If the parties to the transaction have met the above steps, the investor may claim the tax credit.